3ncy/DMZmap/README.md

-# Map of (for now) keys for the DMZ modein CoD MW2
+# Map of (for now) keys for the DMZ mode in CoD MW2